trrapp12/groovy-blocks/README.md

 ```

-    a delay with `(Math.floor(Math.random() * 2) + 1 * maxDelay` where `maxDelay = 2500`.
+My thought was to create a delay with `(Math.floor(Math.random() * 2) + 1 * maxDelay` where `maxDelay = 2500`.
 This was unsucessful 1) because the `+1` served no purpose, and 2) because the `Math.floor()` created a situation where it would only return 1 or 5 since the 2 was always getting rounded down to either 0 or 1.
-The second issue was that the timing function would start with a random interval, but eventually it would gradually speed up the
+The second issue was that the timing function would start with a random interval, but eventually it would gradually speed up more and more until it became sickenly fast.
+I thought at first it was because timesing something by a fraction over and over again will ultimately make it smaller and smaller.
+However, when I console.log'ed the issue the interval times were fine.
+Then I realized what was happening was every time the function fired it created a separate setInterval instance.
+So I had to figure out how to clear them.
+I could just add a `clearInterval()` since they were named.
+So I discovered I could loop over the window object to find all the intervals and clear them all before setting a new one.
+This answer worked swimmingly.

-My own personal contributions included creating
+My own personal contributions included creating the random, ranged timing interval; creating a functionality to randomly choose a color scheme for the blocks; and the additionaly decoration on the pages.

 ---